 Jackie’s daughter showed signs of struggling with reading in kindergarten.
 For many years, it was a mystery why her intelligent daughter was falling behind her classmates with respect to reading.
 In fifth grade, she was diagnosed with dyslexia.
 After understanding her difference Jackie was able to determine her deficits and provide her with the tools and services to succeed.
-Today, she is a college freshman, pursuing her passion to become a journalist.
+Today, she is a college graduate, pursuing her passion to become a journalist.

 Both mothers learned how difficult it can be to find reputable resources.
 Both learned how dyslexia impacts self-esteem and confidence.
 Both learned the significance of a diagnosis and moving forward.
 Both learned the importance of early identification and intervention.
 Both knew that there were many other families similarly situated.
 Both wanted to share their experience, knowledge and resources with others.
 Fortunately, they were introduced through a local reading tutor and their passion for helping others led to the formation of PC READS.

 The first PC READS meetings consisted of just a few parents sitting around a kitchen table.
 Today, PC READS provides support in our community through family advocacy, community education and school collaboration.
 It is no longer necessary for parents to go through the same difficult journey alone and unsupported.

 Local Organization Promotes Dyslexia Awareness (Park Record, September 2014)